-1.1.8.
+4.1.7.
 Recovery of the VAT paid on import of goods

-A VATable person registered for VAT in Bahrain can claim the VAT paid on his imports of goods provided the conditions for input VAT recovery as set out in the VAT Law and the Executive Regulations are all met (i.e. the VATable person will use the goods for the making of VATable supplies and the recovery of VAT on these goods is not disallowed).
-The use of an erroneous VAT number will preclude the VATable person from claiming import VAT back from the NBR.
+A taxable person registered for VAT in Bahrain can claim the VAT paid on his imports of goods provided the conditions for input tax recovery as set out in the VAT Law and the Executive Regulations are all met (i.e., the taxable person will use the goods for the making of taxable supplies and the recovery of VAT on these goods is not disallowed).
+The use of an erroneous VAT number will preclude the taxable person from claiming import VAT back from the NBR.

-It is essential that the VATable person keeps records of the customs documentation issued by Bahrain Customs Affairs which proves that he imported the goods into Bahrain and paid the VAT due on them (or deferred the payment to his VAT return).
-These are the documents which will allow the VATable person to support the recovery of the VAT and claim this VAT back in his VAT return.
+It is essential that the taxable person keeps records of the customs documentation issued by Bahrain Customs Affairs which proves that he imported the goods into Bahrain and paid the VAT due on them (or deferred the payment to his tax return).
+These are the documents which will allow the taxable person to support the recovery of the VAT and claim this VAT back in his tax return.

-In practice, import VAT can be recovered as "input VAT" in the VATable person's VAT return for the VAT period during which the payment of VAT to Bahrain Customs Affairs was made, provided all the conditions for input VAT recovery are met.
+In practice, import VAT can be recovered as "input tax" in the taxable person's tax return for the tax period during which all the conditions for input tax recovery are met.
+It is expected to be the tax return for the tax period during which the import of the goods took place and import VAT was paid to the Bahrain Customs Affairs.

-Where the payment of import VAT has been deferred to the VATable person's VAT return, the VATable person will be able to also report this VAT as a recoverable input VAT within the same VAT return (provided all the conditions for recovery are met at that time, including the customs documentation supporting the deferral of payment).
+Where the payment of import tax has been deferred to the taxable person's tax return, the taxable person will be able to also report this VAT as a recoverable input tax within the same tax return (provided all the conditions for recovery are met at that time, including the customs documentation supporting the deferral of payment).

-1.2.
+4.2.
 Exports of goods